 - With any children’s event or destination I attend, there are always two factors that concern me most: security and ease.
 The museum has one exit and entry area at the front that is manned by several employees at all times.
 Adults are not permitted without children, and children must be accompanied by an adult.

 - As for ease of the process, besides the hassle of driving and parking in Atlanta, the museum itself was totally hassle-free.
 Advance online reservations are required, making entry easy for all.

 - Employees are always on the floor straightening up and keeping an eye on the children.
 The bathrooms are clean, have changing tables, and there is is a family restroom as well.

 - The museum welcomes you to nurse anywhere and there were several little areas I saw that would offer a quiet spot to sit down.
 There is also a Family Resource Room available for more privacy.

 There are lots of dining options around the museum, but if you plan ahead you can pack a lunch and utilize the cafeteria tables in the museum on the mezzanine level.
 There are also vending machines available here with some healthy options.

-Your tickets are good for re-entry all day so if the weather is nice make the most of it.
-Take a break and get some fresh air in Centennial Park across the street, have a picnic lunch then head back for round two!
-Or try Googie Burger in Centennial Olympic Park for fabulous hand cut fries, burgers and milk shakes.
-There is also a Chick-fil-A inside the CNN Center.
+Your tickets are good for re-entry all day, so if the weather is nice you can make the most of it.
+Take a break and get some fresh air in Centennial Olympic Park across the street, have a picnic lunch, then head back for round two!

 We make no guarantees of any price listed on our site.
 We are not responsible for content on external web sites linked from ours, including linked resources, an external blog post, any partner site, hotel property sites, or affiliate sites.
 We only write about places we love in an attempt to help you in your adventures, but we can’t guarantee you will love them, too.